 The system continually trips a breaker

-- Ensure the tank filter is clean and working properly.
+- Ensure the tank filter is clean and not damaged or corroded.
 If over a few years old, consider replacing the filter.
 Restricted flow from a dirty or clogged filter can cause the pump to over heat and trip the system breaker (1g) the house breaker or both.

-- If the filter is in good working order, remove the Pump (3) for the Motor (2) by removing the C clamp that holds the two together.
+- If the filter is in good working order and the system pressure is no more than 200 PSI, remove the Pump (3) for the Motor (2) by removing the C clamp that holds the two together.
 With the pump removed, switch the system to test; if the system runs then the pump needs to be replaced.
 If the breaker still trips, leave the pump off and disconnect the motor lead from the back of the motor.
 Switch the system to test, if the system runs the motor will need to be replaced.
 If a breaker still trips there is a short in the control box.

 - It is very important to do these steps in order; 99% of the time, breaker issues are either Filter/Pump/Motor issues or Household electrical problems.